-This annual report contains the following four parts.
+This annual report contains the following five parts.

-- Management Discussion and Analysis (this section), - The Basic Financial Statements - Notes to the Financial Statements - Supplementary Information a comparison of the District's budgets to actual results. - Supplementary Information on Pension Disclosures
+- Management Discussion and Analysis (this section) - The Basic Financial Statements - Notes to the Financial Statements - Supplementary Information a comparison of the District's budgets to actual results - Supplementary Information on Pension Disclosures

 This management discussion and analysis is intended to provide an overview of the most relevant information affecting the District's financial affairs for the year and the District's end of the year status.
-The basic financial statements provide information on the governmental and the enterprise activities including operating and non-operating revenues and expenditures, current assets, non-current assets, capital assets, and current and long-term liabilities.
+The basic financial statements provide information on the governmental and enterprise activities including operating and non-operating revenues and expenditures, current assets, non-current assets, capital assets, deferred outflows of resources, current and long-term liabilities, and deferred inflows of resources.

 The notes to the financial statements provide additional detailed information and explanations on the financial statements.
 The budget to actual comparison illustrates differences between the board adopted budget and actual revenues, expenditures, and changes in fund balance in the General fund.
-The current year reflects a positive budget variance of \$167,877 for the Governmental Fund. \$80,870 was utilized to repay a portion of an interfund loan owed by the Governmental Fund to the Sewer Fund.
+The current year reflects a positive budget variance of \$61,013 for the Governmental Fund.
+Of this amount, \$90,865 was utilized to repay a portion of an interfund loan owed by the Governmental Fund to the Sewer Fund.